Halloween Ends: Writing

-According to Green, several different endings were considered for the film; Green ultimately chose a more "satisfactory, optimistic, hopeful" conclusion after Kills's "bleak" ending, compensating for the traumatic events that Laurie Strode lived through in the film and its predecessors.
-The first planned, darker ending had Laurie Strode committing suicide at the end of the film, but according to Green, the "moment in which Laurie put a gun to her mouth" was the one where he, Brad Logan, Bernier and McBride had to make the decision and starting coming up with different Choose Your Own Adventure-type alternatives.
+Several different endings were considered for the film; Green ultimately chose a more "satisfactory, optimistic, hopeful" conclusion after Kills's "bleak" ending, compensating for the traumatic events that Laurie Strode lived through in the film and its predecessors.
+The original ending of the film, revealed by Curtis in Horror's New Wave: 15 Years of Blumhouse in October 2025 and previous alluded to by Green in a 2023 interview, had Laurie and Michael's final battle in a mask factory which produced Michael's iconic mask, similar to the Silver Shamrock masks from Halloween III: Season of the Witch (1982), and underlying that "[we're] all monsters if we put on [Michael's] mask"; this was later scrapped for being too meta.
+Another planned, darker ending had Laurie Strode committing suicide at the end of the film, but according to Green, the "moment in which Laurie put a gun to her mouth" was the one where he, Brad Logan, Bernier and McBride had to make the decision and starting coming up with different Choose Your Own Adventure-type alternatives.
 Another darker ending the writers considered had Corey Cunningham not only surviving the film's events and getting away with his murders, but also convincing Allyson to join him and the two running off to "hit the road" in a Natural Born Killers (1994)-style ending.
-Other versions had Corey realizing the error of his ways and "stepping back" after getting his toe stuck in some water or Corey becoming Michael Myers' successor in case the filmmakers wished to keep making more Halloween films after Green's departure from the series.
+Other versions had Corey realizing the error of his ways and "stepping back" after having had a taste of committing murder or Corey becoming Michael Myers' successor in case the filmmakers wished to keep making more Halloween films after Green's departure from the series.
+Another ending that was partially shot before being scrapped involved Laurie inheriting the evil of Michael after killing him, leading her to isolate herself from everyone, regressing her character to the state she was initially in Halloween.
+Curtis felt this was "too dark", and the procession ending and Laurie moving on with Frank was conceived afterwards.
+From all the endings they tested and scenes they removed for the film's finale, McBride felt that the one ultimately used was the most anticipated.